 Inspired by last years’s hugely successful inclusion in the programme we are very happy to announce ~ An escorted trip to Ireland to the wonderful Irish Conference –

-We have reserved a place for you on what will be a sellout conference featuring Annie & Michael McIntyre FNIMH among many others.
+We have reserved a place for you on what will be a sellout conference featuring some of the world’s top herbalists.
 Your conference fee is included in your package, with food, travel and accommodation extra for this weekend.

 Included is a full guest pass to the Concerts featuring world class Celtic musicians from around the UK.
 Keith is proud to run the Open Folk Sessions in the afternoons so you will be made to feel very welcome – if you have a portable instrument please bring it – otherwise we have a variety of guitars etc. to use.